Your free business.com+ membership unlocks exclusive tech deals and advisor support

 AI imagery is everywhere now, and its popularity will keep growing as the technology improves and early flaws like distorted limbs, overexposed lighting and unnatural textures become less common.

-Here are three of the leading AI image generation platforms available on the market:
+Here are three of the leading AI image-generation platforms available today:

 Ideogram

-• Free trial: Offers a free tier with 10 credits per week
+• Free trial: Offers a free tier with 10 “slow credits” per week

-Ideogram’s fine-tuned model was the first to solve a major issue in early AI image generation — the inability to render text accurately.
+Ideogram’s fine-tuned model was among the first to address a major issue in early AI image generation: the inability to render text accurately.
 The platform made it possible for marketing and design teams to create clear, readable text-based visuals like logos, social media graphics and branded content.

 That’s far from its only feature.
 Other standout functions include: